 Bilateral Economic Relations

 U.S. exports to Australia include machinery, vehicles, optic and medical instruments, aircraft, and agricultural products.
 U.S. imports from Australia include precious stones/metals, agricultural products, and optic and medical instruments.
-The United States is the largest foreign investor in Australia.
+The United States is by far the largest foreign investor in Australia, accounting for over a quarter of its foreign investment.
+The 2005 Australia-U.S. Free Trade Agreement has nearly doubled our goods trade and increased our services trade by more than 122 percent.

 Australia's Membership in International Organizations

 Australia and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, G-20, International Monetary Fund, World Bank, Organization for Economic Cooperation and Development, and World Trade Organization.
-Australia also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe.
+Australia is a Partner for Cooperation with the Organization for Security and Cooperation in Europe, an Enhanced Partner of the North Atlantic Treaty Organization (NATO), and a member of the Pacific Islands Forum.

 Australia maintains an embassy in the United States at 1601 Massachusetts Avenue NW, Washington, DC 20036 (tel.
 202-797-3000).